 Your television or monitor may have multiple displays, including more than one HDMI port.
 They will typically be labelled “HDMI 1”, “HDMI 2”, and so forth as necessary.

 The “Input” option to swap between them should be near the rest of the controls.
 It can be easy to assume it’s on the right input and not stop to check, so take the time to look for this simple problem before you get too far into the process of troubleshooting.
+A TV HDMI no signal message is often caused by the wrong input being selected.

 Step 2: Restart the devices